COS-IN/iluvatar-faas/src/Ilúvatar/docs/CLI.md

 # CLI

 The CLI can issue single commands to any running worker.
-It is not designed to apply substatial load to the system, that should be done via the [load generator](./LOAD.md).
+It is not designed to apply substantial load to the system, that should be done via the [load generator](./LOAD.md).

 ## Commands